Topl/BramblSc/documentation/docs/service-kit/ecosytem.md

 ## The Bifrost Node

-The Bifrost Node is the core of the Topl Ecosystem.
-It is a node that runs on the Topl Network and is responsible for the following:
+The Bifrost Node is the core of the Ecosystem.
+It is a node that runs on the Apparatus Network and is responsible for the following:

-- Maintaining the Topl Network's ledger
+- Maintaining the Network's ledger
-- Maintaining consensus with other nodes on the Topl Network using the proof-of-stake consensus algorithm.
+- Maintaining consensus with other nodes on the Network using the proof-of-stake consensus algorithm.

 ## The Genus Node

-The Genus Node runs as part of the Bifrost Node, but it is responsible for the following aggregating transactions from the Topl to make querying easier for clients.
+The Genus Node runs as part of the Bifrost Node, but it is responsible for the following aggregating transactions from the blockchain to make querying easier for clients.

 ## The brambl-cli

-The brambl-cli is a command line interface that allows users to interact with the Topl Network.
+The brambl-cli is a command line interface that allows users to interact with the Network.
-I can perform the following actions:
+It can perform the following actions:

 - Create a new wallet
 - Transfer tokens
-- Query the Topl Network (Both Genus and Bifrost Nodes)
+- Query the Apparatus Network (Both Genus and Bifrost Nodes)
 - Mint new tokens

 ## The brambl-sdks

-The brambl-sdks are a collection of software development kits that allow developers to interact with the Topl Network.
+The brambl-sdks are a collection of software development kits that allow developers to interact with the Network.
 There are currently SDKs for the following languages:

 - Scala (BramblSc)
 - Dart (BramblDart)

 ## The annulus block explorer

-The annulus block explorer is a web application that allows users to view the contents of the Topl Network's ledger.
+The annulus block explorer is a web application that allows users to view the contents of the Apparatus Network's ledger.
 The annulus block explorer is hosted at https://explore.topl.co/.

 ## The various networks

-The Topl Ecosystem has a number of test networks that allow developers to test their applications before deploying them to the main network.
+The Apparatus Ecosystem has a number of test networks that allow developers to test their applications before deploying them to the main network.
 The test networks are as follows:

 - The local network
 - The public test network